Skip to main content

 Umbrella and Townsville City Galleries are pleased to announce the participants for this year's Transitions mentorship program:

 The mentees all met each other in late February, starting the program with a series of icebreakers, professional development intensives and presentations from guest mentors, artists, and staff from Umbrella, Townsville City Galleries and other local galleries.
-They will now work one-on-one with their mentors (in person or online) over the coming months, alongside regrouping for critique sessions with their peers, staff and guests.
-We look forward to sharing more about the mentees, mentors and their projects soon!
+They are now working one-on-one with their mentors (in person or online) over the coming months, alongside regrouping for critique sessions with their peers, staff and guests.

 The Transitions program is a partnership between Umbrella Studio Contemporary Arts and Townsville City Galleries.